 One of the quickest and easiest ways to find allied health travel jobs is by creating a universal profile on Vivian Health.
 With a single profile, you have access to 1,000s of allied health jobs posted on Vivian’s job portal.
 The site listed more than 26,000 job postings for travel therapists, technicians, and allied health professionals of all types during the third week of July 2022.

 Vivian isn’t a travel nurse and allied health agency but a marketplace meant to empower healthcare professionals to browse jobs with pay transparency.
 The platform allows you to keep all your messages and applications in one place and sends instant notifications when travel jobs post that match your specifications.
-You can connect with employers immediately through its real-time chat.
-Vivian has facilitated over 1 million job applications thus far.
+You can connect with employers immediately through real-time chat.
+Vivian has facilitated over 1 million job applications to date.